Follow her on Twitter @HoneybHighton

 Melissa delivers leadership workshops for continuing professional development networks.
 These opportunities for knowledge dissemination and industry engagement offer routes to integrate critical analysis with practical, meaningful links of her research findings to information professionals.

 In 2021 she has delivered CPD webinars for UCISA membership on ‘Diversity and Digital Leadership’, ‘The challenges of attracting staff to skills training’ and ‘Who is getting hurt online?’

-She was personally awarded the 2019 EduFuturists Award for an ‘individual who embodies a vision of where education could be 20 years from now’.
+She has been featured in the DDI Women in Data project and she was personally awarded the 2019 EduFuturists Award for an ‘individual who embodies a vision of where education could be 20 years from now’.

 Melissa has experience of building reputation and collaboration in the UK and internationally.
 She is an engaging speaker and contributes to community events and conferences on a regular basis.
 Recent conference presentations and talks include:

 - Panel Chair for ‘Hindsight 2020’ at LILAC July 2021

 - Keynote speaker at Open Apereo international conference 2021 ‘Open education on a post-pandemic planet’ June 2021

 - ‘Sharing and collaborating our way out of the storm’ for the European Distance and E-learning Network (EDEN) May 2021

 - ‘The future of work, in a post-pandemic world’ for Universities and Colleges Information Services Association (UCISA).
 May 2021